Where Is Area Code 940?

 • Streamline communications for businesses and households

-Subsequent updates to the 940 designation are overseen by the North American Numbering Plan Administrator, whose central office is located at 46000 Center Oak Plaza, Sterling, VA 20166.
+Subsequent updates to the 940 designation are overseen by the North American Numbering Plan Administrator, whose central office is located at One Tower Center Boulevard, Suite 800, East Brunswick, NJ 08816.
 Meanwhile, regulatory policy questions can be directed to the Federal Communications Commission at 45 L Street NE, Washington, DC 20554, which sets nationwide standards for number allocation and area code management.
-This approach ensures the seamless introduction of additional overlays or reassignments if future expansions become necessary.

 How Many People Use the 940 Area Code?

-Exact data regarding the number of landlines and wireless subscribers under the 940 area code are regularly compiled by official agencies, such as the U.S. Census Bureau and state telecommunication authorities.
-According to population statistics for counties falling within the 940 territory, this area code covers hundreds of thousands of residents and numerous businesses.
-To offer a clearer perspective, here is an approximate breakdown of a few counties served:
+Official agencies, such as the U.S. Census Bureau and state telecommunication authorities, regularly compile exact data regarding the number of landlines and wireless subscribers under the 940 area code.
+According to population statistics for counties within the 940 territory, this area code covers hundreds of thousands of residents and numerous businesses.

 Such population coverage underscores the necessity of maintaining adequate numbering capacity.
-The Public Utility Commission of Texas monitors growth trends and may work in coordination with service providers to ensure that future numbering requirements in 940—and neighboring regions—are met swiftly and efficiently.
+The Public Utility Commission of Texas monitors growth trends and may coordinate with service providers to ensure that future numbering requirements in 940 and neighboring regions are met swiftly and efficiently.

 Is the 940 Area Code Toll-Free?

 The 940 area code is considered a standard geographic code, not a toll-free designation.
 Individuals placing calls within the 940 boundaries may incur local or long-distance charges based on their specific phone plans.
-Toll-free numbers, such as those beginning with 800, 888, or similar three-digit prefixes, are governed separately under FCC regulations for interstate communication.
-Users seeking exemptions from long-distance fees within area code 940 should consult their service contracts or local exchange carriers for plan-specific details.
+Toll-free numbers, such as those beginning with 800, 888, or similar three-digit prefixes, are governed separately under Federal Communications Commission (FCC) regulations for interstate communication.